kaaproject/kaa-rfcs/0010-endpoint-metadata-extension/README.md

   }
   ```

-### Partial metadata update
+## Partial metadata update

-Updates only endpoint metadata key-value pairs specified in the request payload.
+Updates only endpoint metadata key-value pairs present in the request payload.
-In comparison with [full metadata update operation](#full-metadata-update) this request will not remove the existing keys that are not present in the request payload.
+In comparison with [full metadata update operation](#full-metadata-update), this request will not remove the existing keys that are not present in the request payload.

 Extension-specific resource path is:
 ```